Toyota holds off response on wage talks after first round | Headlines

 The Federation of All Toyota Workers' Union demands record bonus payments worth 7.6 months of salary, while seeking monthly pay raises of up to 28,440 yen ($189.57) depending on job qualifications and occupation.
 Japanese labour unions have entered this year's annual wage talks with demands for pay rises well in excess of last year's hikes, which were the biggest in more than three decades.

+A spokesperson for the automaker said talks would continue into the next round.
+Last year, Toyota struck a deal cementing the biggest pay hike in more than three decades.
+However, in a sign last year's wage growth still had momentum, Honda Motor, Japan's second-largest automaker, on Wednesday said it responded in full to union demands for a record rise in base pay and bonus payments.

+Prime Minister Fumio Kishida's government is counting on wage talks to drive sustainable pay hikes and stable inflation and put a decisive end to about two decades of deflation.
+This year's labour talks are being closely watched by the Bank of Japan, which sees sustainable wage and price hikes as a prerequisite to normalise monetary policy.

-The labour-management talks are scheduled to take place two more times on February 28 and March 6, before formally offering 2024 pay hikes on March 13, along with other blue-chip Japanese companies.
-If Toyota agrees to the union's demands in whole, it would mark the fourth straight year of full acceptance.
+Toyota's labour-management talks are scheduled to take place again on Feb.
+28 and March 6, before a formal offer for 2024 pay hikes on March 13 along with other blue-chip Japanese companies.
+If Toyota agrees to the union's demands, it would mark the fourth straight year of full acceptance.
 The Federation of All Toyota Workers' Union demands record bonus payments worth 7.6 months of salary, while seeking monthly pay raises of up to 28,440 yen ($189.57) depending on job qualifications and occupation.

 Japanese labour unions have entered this year's annual wage talks with demands for pay rises well in excess of last year's hikes, which were the biggest in more than three decades.
 Many blue-chip companies are due to formally offer unions handsome pay increases on March 13, followed by small firms in the coming months.